ironmaniiith/Github-profile-name-writer/README.md

 #### If you are in college and your college don't allow ssh to github, follow this####
-* Suppose you username is 'ironman' and password is 'blabla' Just run this in you local copy of repo git remote add origin "https://ironman:blabla@github.com/ironman/testRepo.git" (where testRepo is the name of you repository)
+* Suppose you username is 'ironman' and password is 'blabla'

+	Just run this in you local copy of the repository

+	git remote add origin "https://ironman:blabla@github.com/ironman/testRepo.git" (where testRepo is the name of you repository)

 	Now just run the final script runThis.sh, it won't ask for the password

 #### What more.?####